top of page

 “The recorders were writing your epitaph, the mortician building your casket, and grave diggers digging, and then you somehow miraculously walked away.”

-“All the workers completed their task.
+“All the workers completed their tasks.
 Just for another.”

 “And why are you here?”
 I said.